bbenz/allaroundazure/content/post/2020-06-18-building-a-push-notifications-client-using-azure-and-xamarin.md

 image: 2020-06-18–Laurent-Bugnion-Part1.png
 ---

-## Extending the infrastructure to Windows and adding the Notification Hub - Part 1
+## Extending the infrastructure to Windows and adding the Notification Hub

 In this first session of a series, Laurent joined Frank to show how he built a cross-platform Notifications client with Xamarin and Azure.
 In the episode, we will build the infrastructure for Android, Setting up Firebase and the Visual Studio solution with all the required projects.